Mercenary Cephalyx Command Attachment

 - Granted: Tough - While this model is still alive and in formation all of the unit gains Tough.

-- Linchpin - When this model is destroyed or removed from play, models in its unit use their Normal Movement to run during their unit's next activation.
+- Linchpin - When the Dominator is destroyed or removed from play, models in its unit must use their Normal Movement to run during the unit's next activation.